ceejbot/soulsy/README.md

 ## Credits

-All of the UI code is retained from [LamasTinyHud](https://www.nexusmods.com/skyrimspecialedition/mods/82545), so [mlthelama](https://github.com/mlthelama) gets all the props.
+I could not have approached the rendering code without the work in [LamasTinyHud](https://www.nexusmods.com/skyrimspecialedition/mods/82545), so [mlthelama](https://github.com/mlthelama) gets all the props.
 I also learned a lot about how to make an SKSE plugin by reading their source.
 Give that HUD a try if you don't like the souls-game style, or want a UI you can edit in-game.
 The original has more features than this one does!
 It's also the only hotkeys hud mod I tried that worked well in my game, so that's a testimonial.

 The icons for the built-in theme are the usual SkyUI icons, plus the `futura-book-bt` true-type font.
 The other layout data is adapted from the [Untarnished UI skin](https://www.nexusmods.com/skyrimspecialedition/mods/82545) for LamasTinyHUD by [MinhazMurks](https://www.nexusmods.com/skyrimspecialedition/users/26341279).